 Girod’s message and the call for the November 8 Visioning Day comes at an interesting time as KU alumni just gathered on Mt.
 Oread for the annual Homecoming celebrations.
 A year from now as they gather for the 2020 alumni gathering, what will be their reaction to a new updated vision and goal for KU?

 What might be some of the goals?
-Higher academic excellence; better student retention; improved counselling and advising for students; stopping the decline in student enrollment; the ability to retain prized faculty members; focusing on the excellence of particular programs rather than spreading weaker efforts across the entire campus; improving faculty morale; making sure students are receiving a balanced presentation of current, historical and political issues; how best to arrive at a realistic student and faculty diversity equation; how to improve the university’s image and respect throughout the state and among state legislators; and, how to renew the vigor, enthusiasm and excitement which used to define Kansas University?
+Higher academic excellence; better student retention; improved counseling and advising for students; stopping the decline in student enrollment; the ability to retain prized faculty members; focusing on the excellence of particular programs rather than spreading weaker efforts across the entire campus; improving faculty morale; making sure students are receiving a balanced presentation of current, historical and political issues; how best to arrive at a realistic student and faculty diversity equation; how to improve the university’s image and respect throughout the state and among state legislators; and, how to renew the vigor, enthusiasm and excitement which used to define Kansas University?

 Over the years, one of the university’s greatest weaknesses has been the inability of school leaders to tell the KU story.
 KU needs far better, more effective, passionate cheerleaders than it has had in recent years in Strong Hall and throughout the state.